 - If the activity is not weighted in the form of credits, the candidate must attach the programme and, as applicable, reading list.
 The department will then determine how many credits the activity can be assigned

-On completion of the approval round, the PhD candidate will receive a separate decision document from the department, and the course will appear as approved in Studentweb.
+On completion of the approval round, the PhD candidate will receive a decision document from the department.
+Approved courses will appear in Studentweb.

 Use this form to apply for approval of completed external courses and for approval of academic dissemination (when you consider that the requirement for at least 3 credits has been met).